SirDancealot/Blue-Prince-Notes/Memos.md

 Found memos:
 - Green in [[Servant's Quarters]]: "THERE ARE TWELVE MAJOR KEYS", likely a lie
-- Red memo found in
+- Red memo found in [[Conference Room]] "SAFE CODE IS: 9083", a lie?